-- Tape (Backup to NetVault Backup Media): This option is the default.
-When selected, RMAN opens an "SBT\TAPE" channel and writes the backup files to the backup media that is managed by NetVault Backup and specified in the Device options section of the Target tab.
-NetVault Backup can manage a range of backup devices, including disk-based media, VTLs, and tape drives, which lets you implement a Disk-to-Disk-to-Tape backup strategy.
+- NetVault Backup Media Manager: This option is the default.
+When selected, RMAN opens an "SBT_TAPE" channel and writes the backup files to the backup media that is managed by NetVault Backup and specified in the Device options section of the Target tab.
+NetVault Backup can manage a range of backup devices, including disk-based media, VTLs, and tape drives, which lets you implement a Disk-to-Disk-to-NetVault Backup Media Manager backup strategy.
 Even though FRA has been enabled for the database, it is not used to store backup recovery files.
 This option is ideal for users who want to maintain a dedicated FRA for permanent files such as copies of the current Control File and online redo logs or Flashback logs. - Disk (Backup to FRA): When selected, RMAN opens a DISK channel and only writes the backup files to the FRA.
 Storing the backup recovery files in the FRA provides the fastest restore possible with RMAN because RMAN can restore the files directly from the FRA without having to read files from backup media.
 Because the FRA is typically disk storage residing on the same local or shared storage as the datafiles, it does not provide complete protection against complete media failure, corruption, or disaster recovery.
-To ensure that the backup recovery files are stored in offsite storage, you can use the Both Tape and Disk or perform periodic Flash Recovery Area Backups to back up the backup recovery files stored in the FRA-to-backup media managed by NetVault Backup. - Both Tape and Disk (Backup to FRA then Backup FRA to NetVault Backup Media): Implementing a Tape and Disk backup strategy provides the most protection with the fastest restores.
+To ensure that the backup recovery files are stored in offsite storage, you can use the Both NetVault Backup Media Manager and Disk or perform periodic Flash Recovery Area Backups to back up the backup recovery files stored in the FRA-to-backup media managed by NetVault Backup. - Both NetVault Backup Media Manager and Disk (Backup to FRA then Backup FRA to NetVault Backup Media): Implementing a NetVault Backup Media Manager and Disk backup strategy provides the most protection with the fastest restores.
 When selected, RMAN opens a DISK channel and writes the backup files to the FRA followed by a backup of the backup recovery files stored in the FRA-to-backup media managed by NetVault Backup in the same backup job.
 This option lets you perform the fastest recovery possible from isolated media failure and data corruption while providing offsite protection for complete media failure or disaster recovery.
-Selecting the Both Tape and Disk option lengthens the duration of the backup job because RMAN must perform two types of backups in the same backup job.
+Selecting the Both NetVault Backup Media Manager and Disk option lengthens the duration of the backup job because RMAN must perform two types of backups in the same backup job.